 When favorites win, past champions can appear to be brilliant.
 When there are a bunch of upsets, they appear to be as human as the rest of us.
 One thing that should be pretty clear, is that past accomplishments are rarely a yardstick for current success.
 This competition has a rich history, and I have every intention of preserving as much of it as I can.

 My challenge was to devise a scoring system which rewards the most accurate picks, while recognizing the importance (but does not overvalue) early round upsets.
 Long time players know that perhaps the biggest key to the pool is not so much how big a number you put on a team that you thought would win and didn't (although that is a major factor), but more importantly how small a number you put on a team you thought wouldn't win, and did!
-There were some very significant upsets this year.
-Your entry probably had little to no chance if you didn't pick Loyola-Chicago to win at least one game.
-Other than that key team, your main chance to jump out of the gate with a strong score was to have decent numbers on Kansas State, Nevada, Syracuse, Florida State, West Virginia, and Clemson. while avoiding placing too much of your resources on Virginia, Cincinnati, North Carolina, Xavier, or Arizona.
+There weren't many significant upsets this year.
+That said, your entry probably had little to no chance if you didn't pick Oregon to win at least one game.
+Other than that key team, your main chance to jump out of the gate with a strong score was to have decent numbers on Murray State, Cal-Irvine, Saint Louis, and Ohio State. while avoiding placing too much of your resources on Virginia Tech, Marquette, Kansas, Iowa State, or Kansas State.
 Normally, there are a few dark horses that are ridden into the winner's circle.
-This year, there were several surprises in the Sweet 16 such as Loyola, Kansas St, Nevada, Syracuse, and Florida State.
+This year, there were virtually no surprises in the Sweet 16 other than Oregon.
 As the tourney progressed, the numbers you placed on those teams you thought would exit early became a critical factor as to whether you would contend or plummet.

-Here are my nominations for 2018 No Prize Awards:
+Here are my nominations for 2019 No Prize Awards: Wimpy was

-predicting a 3-peat Wimpy winning streak in 2019 as well as the continued popularity of a
+predicting a Make Wimpy Great Again campaign in 2020 as well as the continued

 Wimpy Squares.
 Thanks to all who participated, and Don't forget